reecewdoyle/Oct23-t1w2-responsivedesign/README.md

 5. Run `git add .` to stage any changes for your next commit.
 6. Run `git commit -m "some message here"`
 7. Run `git push origin branchNameBlahBlahBlah`

+Read this cheat sheet for more information:

+- [Cool git cheat sheet from Github] (https://education.github.com/git-cheat-sheet-education.pdf)